cerb/cerb.github.io/privacy.md

 Due to the remote nature of cloud computing, authorized technicians from our vendors and service providers may have temporary access to our servers in order to perform physical maintenance and upgrades, or to provide hands-on assistance with troubleshooting issues like hardware failures.

-In such events we defer to their privacy policy: <https://aws.amazon.com/privacy>
+In such events we defer to the AWS privacy policy: <https://aws.amazon.com/privacy>

+**Limit your disclosure to AWS:** Use a Cerb self-hosted license rather than the Cerb Cloud managed service.

 ### Banking through Freshbooks, WePay, Stripe, Wells Fargo, and PayPal